jsenv/core/README.md

 # @jsenv/core [![npm package](https://img.shields.io/npm/v/@jsenv/core.svg?logo=npm&label=package)](https://www.npmjs.com/package/@jsenv/core)

 Jsenv is a tool to develop test and build projects using JavaScript.
 Jsenv encourages standards and simplicity.
+As a result it can be enjoyed by people without much experience in tooling or seeking for a simple tool without hidden complexities.

 The pillars of jsenv are: